The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 The Japan Airlines 787-900 that brought me to Tokyo Narita from Jakarta

-Later in the day, I popped back up into the dining area to see what new food they had put out for lunch.
-On initial inspection, it looked very similar to breakfast.
+Later in the day, I returned to the dining area to see what had appeared for lunch.

-I did however find some fried chicken and a beef curry.
-Both of which were very tasty indeed.
+At first glance, it looked very similar to breakfast — but I did find some fried chicken and a beef curry, both of which were excellent.

 A very busy Tokyo Narita Terminal 2